 Originally an elementary school teacher, Liz began practicing yoga to lose weight and get into shape.
 Very quickly, a passion for yoga developed and she wanted to share that passion with others.
 Combining her love of teaching and of yoga, she received her 200 hour teacher training through Barefoot Studio.
 She enjoys teaching yoga to beginners because she understands the struggles of being new to yoga and of being out of shape.
 She has specialized studies in the areas of Yoga for Seniors, Chair Yoga, Yoga for Osteoporosis, and Yoga for Arthritis.
 She encourages people to practice yoga mindfully and safely, but also challenges them to advance their practice when they are ready.
 Also, she appreciates the peace and serenity that yoga brings to all aspects of her life and wants to share that with others.

-I began my yoga journey sporadically at a gym it challenged my body but hadn’t connected the way it does today.
-An invitation to join in on a meditation workshop at Barefoot came in, and the space and vibe intrigued me.
-After a few classes, I was hooked.
-It felt like home; a space where I was accepted, supported, embraced.
+She began her yoga journey sporadically at a gym, it challenged her body but hadn’t connected the way it does today.
+An invitation to join in on a meditation workshop at Barefoot came in, the space and vibe intrigued her.
+After a few classes, Yvonne was hooked.
+It felt like home; a space where she was accepted, supported, embraced.

-Learning to connect my breath to my body truly began to improve my practice and overall quality of life.
-Suffering from a number of issues that at times can leave me stuck in bed, the difference I felt from yoga was incredible.
-I wanted to know WHY yoga worked for me.
+Learning to connect breath to body truly began to improve her practice and overall quality of life.
+Yvonne lives with a number of ailments that at times can leave her bedridden.
+The difference she felt from yoga was incredible.
+But, why did it work?

 Hello, hello, my beautiful beings!
 I’m Nicole Mendoza.
 I have always been interested in the fields of beauty and wellness.

 I’ve been a licensed cosmetologist for over 10 years.
 It has been my passion to help others see the beauty they possess, inside and out.
 I have been blessed to witness the big impact little things can have.